mapcrafter/mapcrafter/docs/index.rst

 Features
 ========

-* **Web output**: Render your Minecraft worlds to maps with an isometric 3D perspective viewable in any webbrowser!
+* **Web output:** Render your Minecraft worlds to maps viewable in any webbrowser!
+* **Different render views:** Choose between different perspectives to render your world from!
+A 2D topdown and a 3D isometric render view are available!
-* **Different directions**: Choose from four different directions to render your worlds!
+* **Different rotations:** Choose from four different rotations to render your worlds from!
-* **Different render modes**: Choose between different render modes like day, night and cave for your maps!
+* **Different render modes:** Choose between different render modes like day, night and cave for your maps!
+* **Different overlays:** Show additional information on your map!
+For example: Where can slimes spawn?
+Where can monsters spawn at night?
-* **Configuration files**: Control which worlds are rendered from which direction and with which render modes!
+* **Configuration files:** Highly-customizable which worlds are rendered with which render view and other render parameters!
-* **Markers**: Automatically generated markers from your Minecraft world data!
+* **Markers:** Automatically generated markers from your Minecraft world data!
-* **Other stuff**: Biome colors, incremental rendering, multithreading
+* **Other stuff:** Biome colors, incremental rendering, multithreading

 Help
 ====